selwynpolit/d9book/book/blocks.md

 place the block in the content area.

-![Graphical user interface, table Description automatically generated](images/media/image2.png){width="5.479804243219598in" height="4.005057961504812in"}
+![Graphical user interface, table Description automatically generated](images/media/image2.png)

-![Graphical user interface Description automatically generated](images/media/image3.png){width="5.34194116360455in" height="4.2438757655293085in"}
+![Graphical user interface Description automatically generated](images/media/image3.png)

 You may have to clear the Drupal cache again to get the new block to show up in the list.
 After clicking "place block," a "configure block" screen appears.
 You can safely just click "save block."

-![Graphical user interface, application Description automatically generated](images/media/image4.png){width="5.080410104986877in" height="3.8515594925634296in"}
+![Graphical user interface, application Description automatically generated](images/media/image4.png)

 Navigate back to the home page of the site and you'll see your block appearing.
 Screenshot below:

-![Graphical user interface, text, application, email Description automatically generated](images/media/image5.png){width="4.770295275590551in" height="4.081252187226597in"}
+![Graphical user interface, text, application, email Description automatically generated](images/media/image5.png)

 You can safely remove the block by to the block layout page, choose "remove" from the dropdown next to your "Block Module Example"

-![Graphical user interface, application Description automatically generated](images/media/image6.png){width="5.181559492563429in" height="1.11879593175853in"}
+![Graphical user interface, application Description automatically generated](images/media/image6.png)

 ## Anatomy of a custom block with dependency injection

-The block class php file is usually in \<Drupal web root
+The block class php file is usually in `\<Drupal web root
-\>/modules/custom/mymodule/src/Plugin/Block
+\>/modules/custom/mymodule/src/Plugin/Block`.

 e.g.
-dev1/web/modules/custom/image_gallery/src/Plugin/Block/ImageGalleryBlock.php
+`dev1/web/modules/custom/image_gallery/src/Plugin/Block/ImageGalleryBlock.php`

 or

-dev1/web/modules/contrib/examples/block_example/src/Plugin/Block/ExampleConfigurableTextBlock.php
+`dev1/web/modules/contrib/examples/block_example/src/Plugin/Block/ExampleConfigurableTextBlock.php`

 Specify namespace: